mayankpandey1099/task_management/README.md

   }
 ```

--"preset": Specifies the preset to use for Jest configuration, `ts-jest` is a preset specifically designed for TypeScript projects, which provides default configurations and transforms TypeScript code for Jest to understand and execute.
+- "preset": Specifies the preset to use for Jest configuration, `ts-jest` is a preset specifically designed for TypeScript projects, which provides default configurations and transforms TypeScript code for Jest to understand and execute.

--"testEnvironment": Specifies which test environment to use.
+- "testEnvironment": Specifies which test environment to use.
 The `"node"` environment allows Jest to run tests in a Node.js-like environment, providing access to Node.js globals and modules.

--"testMatch": Specifies the glob patterns that Jest uses to detect test files, it's set to `["**/__tests__/**/*.test.ts"]`.
+- "testMatch": Specifies the glob patterns that Jest uses to detect test files, it's set to `["**/__tests__/**/*.test.ts"]`.
 This pattern will match all `.test.ts` files inside the `__tests__` directory and its subdirectories.